 During the Vietnam War, the U.S. military used more than 19 million gallons of various herbicides for defoliation and crop destruction in the Republic of Vietnam.
 Veterans who served in Vietnam anytime during the period beginning Jan.
 9, 1962, and ending May 7, 1975, are presumed to have been exposed to herbicides.

 VA established an Agent Orange Registry to study the health effects associated with exposure to herbicides such as Agent Orange.
-Veterans who served in Vietnam, or in other areas throughout the world where herbicide was sprayed, who are interested in participating in an Agent Orange Registry health exam should speak to the environmental health coordinator or patient care advocate at their local VA medical center.
+Veterans who served in Vietnam, or in other areas throughout the world where herbicide was sprayed, who are interested in participating in an Agent Orange Registry health exam should speak to the environmental health coordinator at their local VA medical center.

 VA's War Related Illness and Injury Study Center, (WRIISC), located at the VA medical centers in Palo Alto, Calif.; Washington, D.C.; and East Orange, N.J., develops and provides post-deployment health expertise to Vietnam Veterans and their health care providers through clinical programs, research, education, and risk communication.
-VA's Office of Public Health directs the center.
+VA's Post Deployment Health Services directs the center.

 Congress established VA's Vet Center program in 1979, after recognizing that a significant number of Vietnam-era Veterans were still experiencing readjustment problems.
 Today, the Vet Center program provides a broad range of counseling, outreach, and referral services to Vietnam Veterans, and Veterans of other periods of armed hostilities after the Vietnam era.
 A national directory of VA's 300 Vet Centers can be found here.